-Minor is an additional credential a student may earn if s/he does 20 credits worth of additional learning in a discipline other than her/his major discipline of B.Tech degree.
+Minor is an additional credential a student may earn if she/he does 20 credits worth of additional learning in discipline other than her/his major discipline of B.Tech. degree.
 The objective is to permit a student to customize their Engineering degree to suit their specific interests.
 Upon completion of an Engineering Minor, a student will be better equipped to perform interdisciplinary research and will be better employable.
 Engineering Minors allow a student to gain interdisciplinary experience and exposure to concepts and perspectives that may not be a part of their major degree programs.

 The academic units offering minors in their discipline will prescribe the set of courses and/or other activities like projects necessary for earning a minor in that discipline.
-A specialist basket of 3-6 courses is identified for each Minor.
-Each basket may rest on one or more foundation courses.
-A basket may have sequences within it, i.e., advanced courses may rest on basic coursesin the basket.
-S/he accumulates credits by registering for the required courses, and if the requirements for a particular minor are met within the time limit for the course, the minor will be awarded.
+A specialist bucket of 3-6 courses is identified for each Minor.
+Each bucket may rest on one or more foundation courses.
+A bucket may have sequences within it, i.e., advanced courses may rest on basic courses in the bucket.
+She/he accumulates credits by registering for the required courses, and if the requirements for a particular minor are met within the time limit for the course, the minor will be awarded.
 This will be mentioned in the Degree Certificate as "Bachelor of Technology in xxx with Minor in yyy".
 The fact will also be reflected in the consolidated grade card, along with the list of courses taken.
 If one specified course cannot be earned during the course of the programme, that minor will not be awarded.
 The individual course credits earned, however, will be reflected in the consolidated grade card.

 - (i) The curriculum/syllabus committee/BoS shall prepare syllabus for courses to be included in the curriculum from third to eight semesters for all branches.
-The minor courses shall be identified by M slot courses. - (ii) Registration is permitted for Minor at the beginning of third semester.
-Total credits required is 182 (162 + 20 credits from value added courses) - (iii) Out of the 20 Credits, 12 credits shall be earned by undergoing a minimum of three courses listed in the curriculum for minor, of which one course shall be a mini project based on the chosen area.
-They can do miniproject either in S7 or in S8.
-The remaining 8 credits could be acquired by undergoing 2 MOOCs recommended by the Board of studies and approved by the Academic Council or through courses listed in the curriculum.
-The classes for Minor shall be conducted along with regular classes and no extra time shall be required for conducting the courses. - (iv)There won't be any supplementary examination for the courses chosen for Minor. - (v) On completion of the program, "Bachelor of Technology in xxx with Minor in yyy" will be awarded.

-(vi)The registration for minor program will commence from semester 3 and the all academic units offering minors in their discipline should prescribe set of such courses.
+The minor courses shall be identified by M slot courses. - ii) Registration is permitted for Minor at the beginning of third semester.
+Total credits required to award B.tech with Minor is 182 (162 + 20 credits from value added courses) - iii) Out of the 20 Credits, 12 credits shall be earned by undergoing a minimum of three courses, of which one course shall be a mini project based on the chosen area.
+They can do mini project either in S7 or in S8.
+The remaining 8 credits could be acquired through 2 MOOCs recommended by the Board of Studies and approved by the Academic Council or 2 courses from the minor buckets listed here.
+The classes for Minor shall be conducted along with regular classes and no extra time shall be required for conducting the courses. - iv) There won't be any supplementary examination for the courses chosen for Minor. - v) On completion of the program, "Bachelor of Technology in xxx with Minor in yyy" will be awarded if the registrant earn 20 credits form the minor courses. - vi) The registration for minor program will commence from semester 3 and the all academic unit offering minors in their discipline should prescribe set of such courses.
 The courses shall be grouped into maximum of 3 baskets.
 The basket of courses may have sequences within it, i.e., advanced courses may rest on basic courses in the basket.
 Reshuffling of courses between various baskets will not be allowed.
 In any case, they should carry out a mini project based on the chosen area in S7 or S8.

-Students who have registered for B.Tech Minor in ELECTRONICS AND COMMUNICATION can opt to study the courses listed below:
+Students who have registered for B.Tech Minor in INFORMATION TECHNOLOGY Branch can opt to study the courses listed below: